-The Automotive Service Technology program is a two-year Master Technician Certificate program, but is offered as 2 one-year specialty certificates.
+The Automotive Service Technology program is offered as 2 one-year specialty certificates.
 The Electrical-Engine Specialty Certificate and the Powertrain-Systems Specialty Certificate will be combined with Introduction to Computer Concepts for the Master Technician Certificate.
 Employment is available with either the Specialty Certificate or the Master Technician Certificate.